padolsey/xmllm/readme.md

 TLDR: `Schema-guided prompt`→`Stream XML`→`HTML parser`→`Data`

-Under the hood, xmllm uses a different prompting strategies, pairing custom system prompts and custom user/assistant pairings. ([See strategies.mjs](https://github.com/padolsey/xmllm/blob/main/src/strategies.mjs)).
+Under the hood, xmllm uses different [prompting strategies](docs/strategies.md), pairing custom system prompts and custom user/assistant pairings.
 These prompts tell the LLM the structure of the XML it must output using your provided schemas (and optional hints).
 This prompting method has been tested with a variety of models, including low param models like Ministral-3B and Qwen2.5-7B.
 Once the stream starts coming in, xmllm uses a lenient streaming HTML parser (htmlparser2) to extract the data then reflect it back to you in the structure of your schema.
 This data can be reflected in real time or you can wait until the stream completes and then get the final value.

 ## Resilience & Errors: